a-type/studs/docs/API.md

 `;
 ```

 Note that the returned selector function assumes that one of the properties passed to the `styled-component` is `variant`.
-If no `variant` property is passed, `'default'` will be used to choose the variant styles. `styled-library-themer` provides utilities to provide `variant` to your components in a managed way; see `theme.connect` and `theme.variant`.
+If no `variant` property is passed, `'default'` will be used to choose the variant styles. `studs` provides utilities to provide `variant` to your components in a managed way; see `theme.connect` and `theme.variant`.

 #### `theme.connect(Component: React.Component)`